athajaerel/k3s_playground/README.md

 - bootstrap_masters
 - bootstrap_agents
 - bootstrap_interface
+- allwall
 - rolling_restart
 - delete_cluster

 To set up a cluster, run install and bootstrap.
 To delete the cluster, run delete_cluster.

+The 'allwall' tag is to send a message to all consoles in the cluster, viz:

+    ansible-playbook -i site/work k3s.yml --tags allwall -e'msg="This is my test message.
+Restart of subradiante in 10 microfleems."'

+Of course the message must be encapsulated in quotes, or you will only send the first word.

 ## Design Notes